uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 **Quotations** are segments of texts connected to one or more codes.
 When initially familiarising yourself with the data, just adding quotations and familiarising yourself with the data is sufficient.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vTLbxpUKhMU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gRXSnmX56zg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 After initial familiarisation with the topic, one moves to add **codes** to quotations.
 These codes summarise the conceptual observation, they are later used to further examine the data -- they correspond to your analysis.
 The code names are shown on the right margin of the text, next to the quotations they are related to.
 Quotations and codes can be overlap or be inside other quotations if that makes sense.
-There are two ways to code: **open coding** allows you to enter the name of the code manually or choose it from previously used codes, while **in-vivo code** corresponds the selected quotation.
-For example, certain key phrases used in the data may be better to reflect using in-vivo coding, but often open coding allows more analytical considerations.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/43C0d0uu_yU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 It is possible to create codes automatically: use certain key phrases and automatically code sentences or paragraphs where they are used.
 (This works well in English, but not that well in Finnish.)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kaGsmuSVA0o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Managing and organising codes

+During research project, many codes emerge.
+At least for me, some of them are typos which need to be edited.
+Some of them may be the same conceptual idea, which has evolved during the work.
+Code Manager is the interface to rename, merge, split and even remove codes.
+This helps to maintain the potentially messy list of codes.

+Furthermore, it is possible to group codes into wider **code groups** to aggregate data into more conceptual tools.
+Similarly, it is possible to change the colour of codes to help further manage the complexity of the codes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UxUCeOQbTB8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Sharing a project

+You can share the project with someone else in project settings under `Your team`.
+These new team members can code and analyse the same material you have worked on.

+## Doing analysis

+**These steps are easier to work on Atlas.TI desktop**

 ### Managing and organising codes